-SLCN are recognised as a significant risk factor for offending (Bryan et al. 2015), and people with SLCN are disproportionally represented in the criminal justice system (Anderson, Hawes and Snow 2016) across both youth and adult age groups (Macrae & Clark 2020, Talbot, 2010).
-SLCN may be an individual's primary presenting difficulty or may be characteristic of another condition such as Autism, ADHD, Learning Disability, Traumatic Brain Injury, Foetal Alcohol Syndrome Disorder or Social, Emotional and Behavioural Difficulties; all of which are overrepresented in the criminal justice system (Hughes et al. 2012).
-Between 66% and 90% of young offenders have 'low language skills'; 46-67% were found to be in the poor or very poor range (Bryan et al. 2007).
-Bryan et al. (2015) identified that of 14.4% of 109 young people in a secure training centre needed 1-1 support.
-Young people with language impairments have an increased likelihood of being arrested (Brownlie et al. 2004).
-International studies indicate that this high prevalence is a global rather than a national trend (Sanger et al. 2001; Snow and Powell 2004; 2005).
+SLCN are recognised as a significant risk factor for offending (Bryan et al., 2015), and people with SLCN are disproportionally represented in the criminal justice system (Anderson, Hawes & Snow, 2016) across both youth and adult age groups (MacRae & Clark, 2021; Talbot, 2008).
+SLCN may be an individual's primary presenting difficulty or may be characteristic of another condition such as autism, ADHD, learning disability, traumatic brain injury, foetal alcohol syndrome disorder or social, emotional and behavioural difficulties; all of which are over-represented in the criminal justice system (Hughes et al., 2012).
+Between 66% and 90% of young offenders have 'low language skills'; 46%-67% were found to be in the poor or very poor range (Bryan, Freer & Furlang, 2007).
+Bryan et al. (2015) identified that 14.4% of 109 young people in a secure training centre needed one-to-one support.
+Young people with language impairments have an increased likelihood of being arrested (Brownlie et al., 2004).
+International studies indicate that this high prevalence is a global, rather than a national, trend (Sanger et al., 2001; Snow & Powell, 2004, 2005).

 The varied and complex presentation of SLCN can make early identification difficult.
-Whilst impairment of pronunciation is relatively easy to detect without any professional expertise, SLCN are mostly a 'hidden' disability and so difficulties such as poor understanding and use of expressive language are usually less noticeable to non-experts (Neave-DiToro et al. 2019).
-In police custody settings, few of the professionals that a detainee is likely to encounter will have any expertise in identifying SLCN, much less providing appropriate support (Oluboku 2019).
+While impairment of pronunciation is relatively easy to detect without any professional expertise, SLCN are mostly a 'hidden' disability and so difficulties such as poor understanding and use of expressive language are usually less noticeable to non-experts (Neave-DiToro, Fuse & Bergen, 2019).
+In police custody settings, few of the professionals that a detainee is likely to encounter will have any expertise in identifying SLCN, much less providing appropriate support (Oluboku, 2019).
 This can have a negative impact on custodial proceedings and place justice at risk.
-McRae and Clarke found in their research that:
+MacRae & Clarke (2021) found in their research that:

-a young offender presenting with SLCN may not only lack the skills to understand the language appropriate to the forensic setting, but struggle to articulate their version of events and lack the skills to ask for help or demonstrate that they had misunderstood (2020: 542)
+a young offender presenting with SLCN may not only lack the skills to understand the language appropriate to the forensic setting, but struggle to articulate their version of events and lack the skills to ask for help or demonstrate that they had misunderstood. (p.542)

-SLCN are overrepresented in populations that encounter the legal system.
-This group includes children excluded from school (Clegg et al. 2009), children who truant from school (Snowling et al. 2000) and looked after children (McCool and Stevens 2011).
-Around one third of young people who have attracted a criminal conviction have speaking and listening skills below the tested level of an 11-year-old.
-This creates outcomes whereby the young person is unable to access education and treatment programmes due to poor language and literacy skills (Davis et al. 2004).
-Despite evidence base which articulates wide-ranging consequences including increased levels of substance use, self-harm, and violence (Hughes et al. 2017) the individual needs of the person are often not identified (Bryan 2015).
-Sowerbutts et al. (2021) provide a review of the available research which is focused on provision for young offenders; they found that a range of communication difficulties were identified including difficulties with unfamiliar vocabulary, misunderstandings, and problems with narrative construction.
+SLCN are over-represented in populations that encounter the legal system.
+This group includes children excluded from school (Clegg et al., 2009), children who truant from school (Snowling et al., 2000) and looked after children (McCool & Stevens, 2011).
+Around one-third of young people who have attracted a criminal conviction have speaking and listening skills below the tested level of an 11-year-old.
+This creates outcomes whereby the young person is unable to access education and treatment programmes due to poor language and literacy skills (Davies et al., 2004).
+Despite evidence base which articulates wide-ranging consequences including increased levels of substance use, self-harm and violence (Hughes et al., 2017) the individual needs of the person are often not identified (Bryan et al., 2015).
+Sowerbutts et al. (2021) provide a review of the available research which is focused on provision for young offenders; they found that a range of communication difficulties were identified including difficulties with unfamiliar vocabulary, misunderstandings and problems with narrative construction.